wsydney76/craft-properties-field/README.md

 * Date output format.
 Defaults to `short`
 * Entries/Assets view mode.
 Defaults to `cards`
-* Custom input template directory.
-See Extending section for more details.
+* Custom template directory.
+Registers a template root in the `cp` template mode, that can be used for custom property types inputs or previews.
+You can leave this blank if your project registers its own template root.

 ### Field settings